 Were You Recently Driving?

 If you were recently driving, Do Not Disturb While Driving may have been turned on and may still be turned on.
-Press the Home button on your iPhone and tap I’m Not Driving if the prompt appears on your iPhone.
+Press the Home button or swipe up from the bottom of the screen and tap I’m Not Driving if the prompt appears on your iPhone.

 Note: Do Not Disturb While Driving is an iOS 11 feature.
-If iOS 11 isn’t installed on your iPhone, you can skip this step.
+If iOS 11 or newer isn’t installed on your iPhone, you can skip this step.

 Turn On Always Show Previews